-Archery is growing quickly as a sport in New Zealand, buoyed by NZ archers’ success on the world stage (Men’s Individual Bronze at the World Championships and Women’s Team Gold at a World Cup stage last year).
+Archery is growing quickly as a sport in New Zealand, buoyed by NZ archers’ success on the world stage.
 There are a number of junior archers around the country who are competing internationally and performing with distinction on the world stage.

 Over the past few years, a number of schools have been providing archery as a sport option for their students, and in the main centres, very successful Inter-School tournaments have been run.
 Many schools are starting to ask about how to get involved in competitions.